radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![An image showing ](Media/Image3.9.jpg)

-Figure 58: Example of User Login with Full DN

 #### Delegated Administration Roles

 The roles and corresponding required permissions are described in the table below.
 For descriptions of each permission, see [Delegated Administration Permissions](#delegated-administration-permissions).